jakemcc/jakemccrary.com/source/_posts/2017-04-17-climbing-in-el-chorro-spain.markdown

 Someone at Olive Branch encouraged us to hike up to a newer crag, Serena ([topo](http://www.klettern-in-spanien.de/fileadmin/files/Download/Serena.pdf)).
 This was a long hike, made longer by us not knowing exactly where to turn off the road.
 It probably took about 50 minutes to get there.
 This crag is the top of the mountain.
 You have an amazing view of the country side from the base of this crag.
 You also don't have any sun protection.
 Luckily, it was a cloudy day.

 We hiked to this crag to hop on the route Hashfield, a 7a that was highly recommended.
 This was a great route.
 None of us got it cleanly but it was a ton of fun.
-The route starts with a slighly overhanging face climb on thinner holds with minimal foot options.
+The route starts with a slightly overhanging face climb on thinner holds with minimal foot options.
 Then it smacks you with some slopers and slots to transition to a few bolts of stellar slab climbing.
 This was such a fun route.

 List of routes climbed at this crag: